leanix/leanix-sdk-java/README.md

 import net.leanix.api.models.*;
 ```

-You need to instantiate a LeanIX API Client (ApiClient) which can be easyly created using the builder class ApiClientBuilder.
+You need to instantiate a LeanIX API Client (ApiClient) which can be easily created using the builder class ApiClientBuilder.
 An important property of the ApiClient is the URL to the REST API of your workspace.
 Please replace `demo` with the name of your workspace.
 You also need to provide the API token and the hostname of the token provider here.